stefanofoti/musa/docs/Evaluation.md

 The results showed that the estimation error is less than 3 - 3.5 m depending on the characteristics of the environment but using a Kalman filter the error is within 2 - 2.5 m.
 However, it's very interesting to note that when the error is within 3 m both raw data and Kalman filter have similar performance, therefor if users maintain a comparable distance from the piece of art they want to observe, the implementation of the filter is not needed.<br/>
 Similar tests can be conducted on our system, by placing the boards in a specific topology and see if the system can recognize which is the closest while the smartphone is moving.<br/>

-A quick note about the Kalman filter: if needed, a way to implement one in Python can be found in this paper: ([Implementation of Kalman Filter with Python Language](/src/evaluation/Kalman_paper.pdf)).
+A quick note about the Kalman filter: if needed, a way to implement one in Python can be found in this paper: [Implementation of Kalman Filter with Python Language](/src/evaluation/Kalman_paper.pdf).

 ### Backend
 Our backend code quality will be tested with [CodeCity](https://wettel.github.io/codecity.html).
 It is a very simple tool that allows to check the most common software metrics in a new way in which software systems are visualized as interactive, navigable 3D cities.
 The classes are represented as buildings in the city, while the packages are depicted as the districts in which the buildings reside.
 The more the city is well structured, the higher the code quality is.
 Further evaluations will be provided [here](src/evaluation/MuSa_criteria.pdf).